 Spring is here, and local little ones are enjoying the outdoors in strollers, baby swings and backyards.
 For some, though, peeling away winter’s heavy layers reveals angry, irritated skin.
 If your baby’s skin seems unusually irritated these days, they’re not alone.
 Markus Boos, M.D., Ph.D., a pediatric dermatologist with Seattle Children’s Hospital, says his infant patients are coming in with more severe cases of common rashes, most likely because families are waiting longer than usual to take children to the doctor.
 “I think families are delaying care because of concerns about the safety of going out in public with their infant during COVID,” he says.

-Delaying care for skin irritations is understandable, particularly during the past year.
+Delaying care for skin irritations is understandable, particularly during the past couple of years.
 After all, rashes on babies are sometimes dismissed as harmless, even unavoidable, childhood nuisances.
 But skin rashes can sometimes signal more serious health conditions, reactions to medication or even a serious COVID-19 complication, so it’s a good idea to check in with your child’s health-care provider if a rash appears suddenly, seems painful or infected, or is accompanied by cold or flu-like symptoms, such as fever, vomiting, changes in appetite or diarrhea.
 Here’s a primer on common rashes, along with information about when to worry about them and how to care for irritated skin at home.

 This hereditary form of eczema, which causes red, scaly patches near the joints and on the cheeks, is the most common condition Boos treats.
 Although atopic dermatitis has a genetic basis (meaning it can only be managed, not cured), certain factors make flare-ups more likely.
 Fragrances, harsh soaps and some chemical cleaners or detergents can result in itchy, uncomfortable rashes on babies and young children.
 Fortunately, the condition is often treated successfully with topical steroids, and many children outgrow it by the time they reach kindergarten age.